top of page

 The adjective 'blinkered' draws its etymology from the idea of limiting one's field of vision.
 It is derived from the noun 'blinker,' which refers to a type of eye cover for horses, often made of leather or cloth, that restricts their peripheral vision and limits their ability to see to the sides.
 This device prevents the horse from becoming distracted or spooked by objects or movements in its peripheral vision.
 In a metaphorical sense, when we describe someone as 'blinkered,' we are suggesting that they have a narrow or limited perspective or outlook on a situation, similar to a horse wearing blinders.
 It implies an unwillingness or inability to consider other points of view or alternative options, as if their vision is constrained to a singular, fixed viewpoint, potentially hindering their ability to make well-rounded and informed decisions.

-Find the meaning of blinkered
+Quiz: Find the meaning of the adjective blinkered:

 Try Again!